mwiatrzyk/modelity/docs/source/quickstart.rst

     Book(title='My First Book', author='John Doe', publisher='Imaginary Publishing', year=2024)

-Modelity verifies presence of required fields at validation phase, not during data parsing, therefore it allows to create models that can be initialized later, for example by prompting the user:
+In Modelity fields can be declared as required or optional, but constructor will not complain about missing required fields.
+Presence of required fields is verified on demand, once :func:`modelity.model.validate` is called on a model.
+This separation of data parsing and data validation is one of Modelity core features and allows deferred model initialization, like in example below:

 .. testcode::
     :hide: